-Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no in the exercise questions in the questions in the many of the reasonable effort to ' ' exercise but not questions in the answer the questions appropriate order. completely and/or · , exercise but does posed in the not in the make some assignment. appropriate order. ' ' ' reasonable effort to do so.
-Demonstrates Response Response Response Response demonstrates Understanding demonstrates a demonstrates an demonstrates some of the Assignment thorough understanding of understanding of understanding of the and has come to an the exercise and the exercise but subject matter appropriate exercise and the comes to a presented by the conclusion student has justified conclusion. of confusion on the assignment. and enunciated an part of the student. appropriate appropriately justified conclusion. conclusion, if any, is not supported by the rest of the essay.
-Documentation/ Student has cited at Student has cited Student has cited Student has cited Student has not cited Legal research (note: one excellent poor or any legal authorities or For assignments, source or two or inappropriate has cited authorities sources should be applied them more good sources that are irrelevant. those obtained appried them appropriately. but has missed at failed to establish ulat ale il l'elevalit. through legal Appropriate sources good sources but has research; for exam are documented and source.
-Sources are ~ sources that he or essays, legal well cited and well integrated well in she has cited. , , , integrated. the assignment. class or the courseware is sufficient.)
-Organization Essay is organized very Essay is well Essay shows some Essay is poorly Student's essay is in well; the reader can organized.
-The level of organization, organized and is chaos.
-There is no clearly understand essay is coherent, very difficult to reasonable attempt to , though may not follow.
-The student p 0 1 flow freely. did not coherently. a cohesive easy-to- Different appropriately follow argument is • ~ separate thoughts made in the essay. essay are broken up · · and did not Separate paragraphs appropriately. properly organize are used for separate paragraphs. the essay.
-0 1 ideas.
-0 Critical Thinking and Shows good critical Shows minimal Shows no effort at Analysis critical thinking and thinking and critical thinking and • analysis.
-The student is , , analysis.
+Factor 4 (Excellent) 3(Good) 2(Satisfactory) l (Poor) 0 (no credit) Thoroughness Answers all questions Answers all Answers most of the Does not answer Makes little or no - in the exercise questions in the questions in the many of the reasonable effort to completely and in the exercise but not exercise but not questions in the answer the questions appropriate order. completely and/or completely and/or exercise but does posed in the not in the assignment. appropriate order. appropriate order. reasonable effort to do so.
+Demonstrates Response Response Response Response Response demonstrates Understanding demonstrates a demonstrates an demonstrates some of the Assignment thorough understanding of 0 understanding of understanding of the and has come to an understanding of the the exercise and the exercise but subject matter appropriate exercise and the comes to a 0 presented by the conclusion student has justified conclusion. assignment. and enunciated an may not be part of the student. appropriate appropriately justified conclusion. by the rest of the conclusion, if any, is , not supported by the rest of the Documentation/ Student has cited at Courdent has sited essay.
+Student has sitted Student has not cited Student has cited one excellent Student has cited Legal research (note: For assignments, sources and has source or two or poor or inappropriate any legal authorities or has cited authorities sources should be applied them more good sources that are irrelevant. those obtained appropriately. but has missed at failed to establish ullat al e il l'elevalit. through legal Appropriate sources good sources but has research; for exam are documented and source.
+Sources are U sources that he or essays, legal well cited and well integrated well in she has cited. integrated. the assignment. class or the courseware is sufficient.)
+Organization Essay is organized very Essay is well Essay shows some Essay is poorly Student's essay is in 5 well; the reader can organized.
+The organized and is chaos.
+There is no clearly understand essay is coherent, very difficult to reasonable attempt to where the essay is though may not follow.
+The essay is follow.
+The student organize the essay going at all points and flow freely. not as focused as it did not coherently. a cohesive easy-to- Different appropriately follow argument is U separate thoughts made in the essay. essay are broken up and did not Separate paragraphs appropriately. properly organize are used for separate paragraphs. the essay. ideas.
+Critical Thinking and Shows good critical Shows minimal Shows no effort at Analysis critical thinking and thinking and critical thinking or analysis.
+The student is ' , analysis.
 The analysis.
-The student's able to apply the cited • points make no sense. well argued and well , , , are weak and given case in a clear and convincing supported. exceptionally unconvincing. ' ' manner. l convincing.
+The student's student's points are points make no sense. well argued and well are weak and given case in a clear supported. but are not unconvincing. and convincing exceptionally manner. convincing.